As an Amazon Associate I earn from qualifying purchases.

 The best way to remove sharpie from skin is with alcohol and a washcloth.
-Moisten sharpie mark with rubbing alcohol and let it sit for a few second.
+Moisten the sharpie mark with rubbing alcohol and let it sit for a few seconds.
 You can then use the washcloth (also dampened with rubbing alcohol) to gently rub the mark until it disappears.

 So if you (or your teenager/toddler…same thing really….) have some sharpie to remove from your skin, start with: